autowarefoundation/autoware.universe/perception/tensorrt_yolo/README.md

 ## Onnx model

-All YOLO onnx models are converted from original model.
-Please refer to original repositories if you need information about training datasets and conditions.
+All YOLO ONNX models are converted from the officially trained model.
+If you need information about training datasets and conditions, please refer to the official repositories .

 ### YOLOv3